yangfangs/physpetools/README.rst

 If you reconstruct phylogenetic tree by SRNA (16s RNA) model temp file include two directory ``16srnadata`` and ``16srna_alignment``.
   + 16srandata: Stroe  a file name is 16srandata.fata, contain the 16s RNA data retrieve by SILVA database.
-  + 16sran_alignment: Store the \*.fasta format is multiple sequence alignment data and the \*.fasta-gb1, \*fasta-gb1.html are select conserved blocks data (use Gblocks software), the \*.phy format file is convert to convert from gblok data by physpe to reconstruct phylogenetic tree.
+  + 16sran_alignment: Store the \*.fasta format is multiple sequence alignment data and the \*.fasta-gb1, \*fasta-gb1.html are select conserved blocks data (use Gblocks software), the \*.phy format file is convert to convert from gblok data by PhySpeTree to reconstruct phylogenetic tree.

 Users can check the quality of every aspect of data by these temp files.

-Physpe reconstruct phylogenetic tree database
+PhySpeTree reconstruct phylogenetic tree database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**1.what's the highly conserved proteins are physpe use reconstruct phylogenetic tree?**
+**1.what's the highly conserved proteins are PhySpeTree use reconstruct phylogenetic tree?**

-Physpe use 31 highly conserved proteins to reconstruct phylogenetic tree.
+PhySpeTree use 31 highly conserved proteins to reconstruct phylogenetic tree.
 This highly conserved proteins exclusion Horizontal Gene Transfers (HGTs) already.

 **cite:**